 She rolled her eyes.
 “You lost another one?”

 Denth chuckled.
 “Get used to it, princess.
 Of all the justices in the universe, one of the greatest is the fact that Tonks has never fathered a child.
-Would probably lose it before the week was out.”
+He’d probably lose it before the week was out.”

 She just shook her head.
-“And, you lost Peprin too, I see?”
+“And, you lost Peprin too, I see.”

 “Nah,” Tonk Fah said, nodding down the street.
 “He’s over there with Jewels.”